 However, if you throw your oil and oil filter into the landfill trash, these resources will be lost forever, further fueling the toxic stew that is already brewing in the landfill.

-(A quick Google search can help you find a oil filter recycling facility wherever you live.)
+(A quick Google search can help you find an oil filter recycling facility wherever you live.)

 I still have a few pieces of trash from this endeavor that I need to figure out what to do with.
-(Mainly the paper towel I used to wipe the oil from my car and the piece of cardboard that I placed under the car to catch any spilled oil.)
+(Mainly the paper towel I used to wipe the oil from my car and the piece of cardboard that I placed under the car to catch any spilled oil.
+Anyone have any ideas?)

 Additionally, is it possible to do an oil change without spilling any oil?
 I have no idea, but I am going to try to use a wider oil collection pan next time to see if that helps.
 How awesome would it be to do a completely zero waste oil change at home?